-Contact data will need to be collected by a business for each customer, or for the ‘lead member’ of a small household group, upon their arrival, or prior to their arrival where booking in advance allows.
+Contact details will need to be collected by premises for each customer or visitor, or for a ‘lead household member’ of each household, upon their arrival, or prior to their arrival where booking in advance allows.
 If only the contact details of the ‘lead household member’ are recorded, it must include a note of how many other people not separately recorded visited as part of that household.

 Many businesses that take bookings already have systems for recording their customers – including restaurants and hotels – which can serve as the source of the information above.
 This could include taking bookings online or over the phone.

 If not collected in advance, this information should be collected at the point that customers enter the premises.
 Customers will need to be informed of the need to provide information upon their arrival and the purposes for which it will be used.
-The resources published alongside this guidance include a poster that can be put up in an establishment to alert customers to this need, and copies of the privacy notice should be displayed to inform customers of how their information will be used and protected.
+The resources published alongside this guidance include a poster that can be put up in an establishment to alert customers to this need, and copies of the template privacy notice which should be displayed to inform customers of how their information will be used and protected.
 There may also be instances where it is necessary to also explain to visitors the content of the privacy notice, e.g. where bookings are taken over the phone.

 If someone does not wish to share their details

-If the individual still does not want to share their details but wishes to proceed with a booking and/or use your service, you should make a note not to share this if you still need to collect their details for booking purposes.
-If you do not need their details for booking purposes, then simply do not collect their details.
-It is also within the rights of individuals to request to access the data held on them, or to request that it is deleted or corrected.
+It is also within the rights of individuals to request to access the data held on them, or to request that it is corrected.
 In those circumstances, businesses should comply with such requests.

 How to store data securely

-Once customer details have been gathered, the business will be the data controller, and the data must not be shared with individuals or organisations other than NHS Scotland.
+Once customer details have been gathered, the business will be the data controller, and the data must not be shared with individuals or organisations other than public health officers.
 All customer data should be stored securely and in accordance with the requirements of the GDPR. .

-You should hold records for 21 days from the date of each separate visit of a staff member or customer.
-This will ensure full cover of the typical incubation period and additional time during which people may be infectious whether after symptom onset or not to allow for testing and contact tracing.
+You should hold records for at least 21 days from the date of each separate visit of a staff member or customer.
+This will ensure full cover of the typical incubation period and additional time during which people may be infectious, whether after symptom onset or not, to allow for testing and contact tracing.

 Following this, subject to any other lawful obligation to retain it, the data will normally no longer be required to be held by the business and must be disposed of securely.

-If data is shared with NHS Scotland on the basis of individuals being identified as at risk of being close contacts by the Test and Protect service, NHS Scotland may need to retain the data for longer than the 21 day period and will hold the data in line with NHS information governance processes.
+If data is shared with public health officers on the basis of individuals being identified as at risk of being close contacts by the Test and Protect service, public health officers including NHS Scotland may need to retain the data for longer than the 21 day period and will hold the data in line with NHS information governance processes.
 NHS Scotland may also need to share information with other local and statutory delivery partners as part of responding and containing the virus, such as Local Authority Environmental Health Departments.
 In enforcing this regulation, it is also possible that Environmental Health Departments may request to see an establishment’s data, collected for these purposes, only to ensure compliance with the regulation, and not to process the data in any other way.

 How to dispose of data

-If you are using a paper register then pages can be removed daily after the retention period is over and destroyed through secure shredding or other destructive process.
-Where IT systems are used, establishments will need to ensure that data provided for Test and Protect is deleted and not retained beyond the stated period and do not become part of a wider marketing or other resource otherwise used in contravention of the GDPR.
+If you are using a paper register then pages can be removed daily after the 21-day retention period is over and destroyed through secure shredding or other destructive process.
+Where IT systems are used, establishments will need to ensure that data provided for Test and Protect is deleted and not retained beyond the stated period.
+The data should not become part of a wider marketing or other resource otherwise used in contravention of the GDPR.

-Information will only be shared with NHS Scotland to carry out contact tracing as part of the Test and Protect service and for epidemiological purposes linked to infectious disease control, and will not be available to the Scottish Government.
+Information will principally be shared with public health officers to carry out contact tracing as part of the Test and Protect service and for epidemiological purposes linked to infectious disease control, and will not be available to the Scottish Government.
 In certain circumstances, NHS Scotland may share the data with key delivery partners, under appropriate data sharing arrangements.

 The contact tracing service would use the information provided by a business, relevant to a positive case’s whereabouts during the infectious period, to inform the process of identifying close contacts where this is a risk of infection.
 There is no circumstance in which establishments should use the data to directly contact visitors, customers or staff, even in the event of a known outbreak within premises.
 Health protection teams will decide on a case-by-case basis on what follow-up action to take.
 Depending on the circumstances and the length of time that has elapsed, this could include arranging for people to be tested, asking them to take extra care with social distancing and/or – in some circumstances – asking them to self-isolate.
 In doing so, the intention is that the risk of onward spread of the virus will be greatly reduced, enabling as many people and businesses as possible to continue operating safely.
 However, the option to close the premises temporarily remains for the Health Protection Team to determine, depending on the risk assessment of the situation.